Knowledge Equivalence in Digital Twins of Intelligent Systems: Knowledge Equivalence

 \subsection{Threats to Knowledge Equivalence}

-Assuming a correct and validated model by design, equivalence between the digital twin and the physical world can be threatened due to various reasons, thus causing deviation between the knowledge or/and states of the two intelligent systems.
-Here we list some of the major threats to equivalence.
+Assuming a correct and validated model by design, equivalence between the DT and the physical world can be threatened due to various reasons, thus causing deviation between the knowledge or/and states of the two intelligent systems.
+Here we list below some of the major threats to equivalence.